MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 #### Improvements and fixes in the February 2022 update

 - Fixed an error when using Media Foundation Media Capture that prevented a developer from being able to create a MediaEncodingProfile using HEVC.
+- Addressed an issue that prevented the uninstall of side loaded apps in certain scenarios.

 ## Windows Holographic, version 21H2 - January 2022 Update